Sticky Toffee Pudding

 Jack Slobodian

-This sticky toffee pudding is one of my favourite homemade dessert recipes.
-It has a sweet date flavour and is super moist with a soft bite to it.
-It goes perfectly with spiced toffee sauce and vanilla ice cream.
+This sticky toffee pudding is one of my favorite homemade desserts.
+It has a rich date flavor, a moist texture, and a soft bite.
+It pairs perfectly with toffee sauce and a scoop of vanilla ice cream.

 5 from 1 vote